 Ol Donyo Lodge is a family owned lodge located on a communally owned Maasai Group Ranch, called the Mbirikani Group Ranch on the slopes of the magnificent Chyulu Hills.
 This 275,000 acre reserve has the quintessential African landscape of savannah grasslands and acacia forests complete with a Big 5 game experience and the majestic Mount Kilimanjaro as the ever-present backdrop.
 The majority of lodge staff hail from the local community and this same community is actively engaged in preserving their wildlife heritage through education, awareness and an innovative Predator Compensation Fund.

 The lodge was totally rebuilt in 2008 and only local materials were used.
 No two suites are the same.
 The lodge sleeps a maximum of 16 guests in 7 suites, all with an en-suite bedroom and veranda with views of the waterhole and Mt Kilimanjaro.
 Each has its own private plunge pool extended lounge areas.
-All have a roof top seating area which can be converted to a 'star bed' if guests would like to sleep on the roof under the stars, a memorable experience.
+All have a roof top seating area which can be converted to a 'star bed' so you can sleep out under the stars, a memorable experience.
 There is one family villa with two bedrooms and a shared lounge and bathroom.

-Open: Open all year.
+Open: Ol Donyo Lodge is open all year.

 Ticking all the boxes of a well-run eco-friendly lodge, plus backing the local Maasai community through a trust fund, this lodge holds up to tough scrutiny.